 - 1 Remove the filling cap (1) from the expansion tank. - 2 Connect a hose to each drain tap.
 Open the taps and allow all the coolant to drain off into a suitable vessel.
 Check that all coolant really does drain out.
+Depos-

+Check that all coolant really does drain out.
 Deposits may need to be cleared away, inside the drain plug(s)/tap(s).